 Lengthy queues at Hartlepool United as Crystal Palace FA Cup tickets go on general sale

-Scores more Hartlepool United fans have snapped up tickets for the club’s FA Cup tie against Premier League side Crystal Palace after they went on general sale.
+Hartlepool United vs Crystal Palace is sell out as last FA Cup tickets are snapped up in hours

+Hartlepool United’s eagerly awaited FA Cup trip to Crystal Palace is an away day sell out after all remaining tickets were snapped up within hours of going on public sale.

 Long queues formed outside the Suit Direct Stadium on Friday morning as eager supporters were determined not to miss out on the big occasion.

+The club sold the remaining few hundred tickets of their 4,700 allocation by lunchtime.

-The game at Selhurst Park on Saturday, February 5, will be the first time that Hartlepool United have played in the Fourth Round of the cup for 13 years.
+The game at Selhurst Park on Saturday, February 5, will be the first time that Hartlepool United have played in the fourth tound of the cup for 13 years.

 They went on general sale from the ground in Clarence Road from 10am on January 21 after priority was given to season ticket holders earlier this week.